Client Relationship Disclosure

 • Canadian Investors Protection Fund (CIPF) brochure

-• Brochures issued by the Investment Industry Regulatory Organization of Canada (IIROC):
+• Brochures issued by the Investment Industry Regulatory Organization of Canada (IIROC) (now CIRO):

 o How IIROC Protects Investors

 o Making a Complaint - A Guide for Investors - Part 1 of 2

 o How Can I Get My Money Back?
 A Guide for Investors – Part 2 of 2

 FIN-XO must assess the suitability of any investments for your account before making a recommendation to you and before conducting any trade.
 The factors guiding FIN-XO in assessing the suitability of your investments include what FIN-XO believes to be your current situation regarding:

 • Your personal circumstances – your age, marital status, number of dependents, occupation, employer and whether you are an insider or a significant shareholder of any specific entity.

 • Your current financial situation – your assets (including your sources of income) relative to your debts: FIN-XO will evaluate the value of the transaction being considered in light of the net value of your assets (assets minus debts).